 On the second grant, a baseline investigation of eutrophication symptoms throughout the 24 volunteer water quality monitoring stations is being undertaken.
 Parameters to be focused on for this study include night-time dissolved oxygen, chlorophyll and nutrient concentrations, macro-algal coverage estimates and light penetration depths.
 For further information on either of these projects, please contact .

-To request a copy of some or all of our volunteer monitoring data, download and print the request form (23KB .pdf file) and fax it to us.
+To request a copy of some or all of our volunteer monitoring data, download and print the request form (PDF) and fax or email it to us.
 Please describe the project for which you need the data and sign the waivers both acknowledging that the data may contain errors and agreeing to request our permission before further dissemination of the data.
 Upon completion of these forms, we will email you the data in an Excel spreadsheet.